 Cloud computing Big Data analytics is at the center of attraction in current technological developments addressing the large amounts of data produced every day by different sources.

 What is Big Data?

 Big Data refers to data volumes and accumulations of massive complex datasets that are difficult to process with traditional data processing applications.
 Challenges may include data capture, storage, search, analysis, data sharing, visualization, and transfer.

 Characteristics of Big Data

 To answer the question of what might qualify as ‘big data,’ industry analysts highlighted three features that must complement data getting considered as big data:

 - Volume: Determines the size of data.
 Data is usually considered ‘big’ depending on the capacity of those analyzing the data and the tools available to them.
-For example, because of large numbers of users, it’s estimated that Facebook stores about 250 billion photos and over 2.5 trillion posts of its users.
+For example, because of the large number of users, it’s estimated that Facebook stores about 250 billion photos and over 2.5 trillion posts of its users.

 - Velocity is the speed at which this data must be generated, processed, and analyzed.
 Consider this; Facebook users upload over 900 million photos per day, approximately 104 uploaded photos per second.

 Social media and IoT are the most prominent data generators.
-With growing trends, Facebook needs to process, store and retrieve this information to its users in real-time.
+With growing trends, Facebook needs to process, store and retrieve this information for its users in real-time.

 There are two main types of data processing:

 - Batch processing: This refers to blocks of data stored over some time.
 Batches of data usually take longer to process.
 Thus, Hadoop MapReduce stands out as the best framework for processing data in sets.
 Especially in situations where there is no need for real-time analytics.
 But large data volumes are essential to get more detailed insights.

 - Stream processing: This is key to the real-time processing and analysis of data.
 Stream processing allows for data to get fed into analytics tools immediately and results generated instantly.

 - Variety is simply the different data types generated using various sources.
 Big Data has three key categories: